cgoulart35/StormBot/README.md

 - **'.wz rm participant [user]'** to remove an account from the list of Call of Duty accounts participating in the Warzone services if you are a StormBot administrator.

+- **'.wz lifetime wins'** to display the lifetime total Warzone wins of all participating players from highest to lowest if you are a StormBot administrator.

-- **'.wz wins'** to display the total Warzone wins of all participating players from highest to lowest if you are a StormBot administrator.
+- **'.wz weekly wins'** to display the total Warzone wins so far this week of all participating players from highest to lowest if you are a StormBot administrator.
-The bot will only assign the @__ role for Warzone wins to the player in first place at the end of the week.
+The bot will only assign the @__ role for Warzone wins to the player in first place at the end of the week with the most Warzone wins.
 The bot will only assign the @__ role for Warzone kills to the player in first place at the end of the week with the most Warzone kills (not multiplayer).

 ### Help: Black Ops Cold War Commands